David-Grim/CSE183-project/README.md

 recursively queries all comments that are a reply to a comment it has already queried.
 A list of lists of comments is generated that contains all comments that have been made on that song page in a format that reflects the structure in which they should be displayed.
-This list of lists is called 'annotations' and returned to the vue object where it is interpreted as an array of arrays of objects.
+This list of lists is called 'annotations' and is returned to the vue object where it is interpreted as an array of arrays of objects.

 song.html uses YATL to loop through the lines of the song and then initializes LyricLineComponents